hydephp/develop/docs/advanced-features/hyde-pages.md

 This class is a special page class that is not backed by a file on disk, but rather generated at runtime.
 While it will probably not be useful for the majority of users, it's a great class to know about if you are a package developer, but feel free to skip this section if you're not interested in this.

+#### When to use

+This class is especially useful for one-off custom pages.
+But if your usage grows, or if you want to utilize Hyde autodiscovery, you may benefit from creating a custom page class instead, as that will give you full control.